-- Stopping or reducing wetland drainage and other land and water management practices that lead to dewatering of wetlands
+- Stop or reduce wetland drainage and other land and water management practices that lead to dewatering of wetlands

-- Allowing natural revegetation to occur in wetlands or replanting vegetation to prevent proliferation of invasive species due to climate change
+- Allow natural revegetation to occur in wetlands or restore diverse vegetation to prevent proliferation of invasive species due to climate change

-- Controlling peat harvesting and other practices that remove carbon from wetlands.
+- Control peat harvesting and other practices that remove carbon from wetlands.